Jammy2211/PyAutoLens/docs/general/configs.rst

 The **label_format.ini** config file specifies the format certain parameters are output as in output files like the *model.results* file.

-Tags are self-explanatory and named after the input value of the class they are paired with.
-For a description of the settings themselves checkout the `API Documentation <https://pyautolens.readthedocs.io/en/latest/api/api.html>`_.

 grids
 -----